cibere/flogin/docs/testing.rst

     from flogin.testing import PluginTester
     from flogin import Query

-    # Since we use the `show_notification` api method in our result callback, we need to impliment it in our replacement class.
+    # Since we use the `show_notification` api method in our result callback, we need to implement it in our replacement class.
     class FakeFlowAPI:
         async def show_notification(self, *args):
             print(f"showing notification with {args!r}")